cynthialmy/cynthialmy.github.io/_posts/2025-10-12-eu-manual-work.md

 The documented steps map naturally to manual touchpoints.
 Language patterns help infer effort bands and variability.
-Repeated descriptions across users surface process variants we would otherwise miss.
+Repeated descriptions across users surface process variants the team would otherwise miss.

-Instead of reconstructing reality in workshops, we started capturing it as people worked.
+Instead of reconstructing reality in workshops, I started capturing it as people worked.

 Another important choice was to treat these documents as long-lived artifacts.